 CRAs' outreach activities have also deserved attention.
-Continuing its monitoring of CLO rating methodologies and changes to them, ESMA (2023) highlights the existence of potential conflicts of interest risks arising from market outreach activities: if analytical market outreach plays an important role for CRAs and is as such beneficial, sharing of non-analytical information to CRAs analyst (lost mandates, preferences of CLO third parties on credit ratings and methodologies, comparisons with competitor) could undermine the accuracy, objectivity and independence of
+Continuing its monitoring of CLO rating methodologies and changes to them, ESMA (2023) highlights the existence of potential conflicts of interest risks arising from market outreach activities: if analytical market outreach plays an important role for CRAs and is as such beneficial, sharing of non-analytical information to CRAs analyst (lost mandates, preferences of CLO third parties on credit ratings and methodologies, comparisons with competitor) could undermine the accuracy, objectivity and independence of CLO credit ratings.
+Therefore, this analysis highlights the need for CRAs to have sounds controls over their market outreach activity.

-173 See Joint Committee of the European Supervisory Authorities (2022), Response to the Commission's October 2021 call for advice to the JC of the ESAS.
+205 See Joint Committee of the European Supervisory Authorities (2022), Response to the Commission's October 2021 call for advice to the JC of the ESAs.